iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 = [4.2.3] 2016-07-20 =

 * Fix - Change myremove to jQuery Grep to improve compatibility with Black Studio TinyMCE Widget (Thank you @digisavvy for reporting this in the support Forums)
-* Fix - Add check for past events in the mini calendar and event list widget date icon box so it shows the correct information (Initialy reported by @yuryvasilchenko in the support forums.
+* Fix - Add check for past events in the mini calendar and event list widget date icon box so it shows the correct information (Initially reported by @yuryvasilchenko in the support forums.
 Thanks!)

 = [4.2.2.1] 2016-07-11 =